MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/System Security Subject Outline.md

 - 1.1.
 Comprehensive, theory based understanding of the underpinning natural and physical sciences and the engineering fundamentals applicable to the engineering discipline.
 - 1.4.
 Discernment of knowledge development and research directions within the engineering discipline.
 - 2.2.
 Fluent application of engineering techniques, tools and resources.
 - 3.2.
-Effective oral and written communication in professional and lay domains.
+Effective oral and written [[Communication]] in professional and lay domains.
 - 3.4.
 Professional use and management of information.